La-Lojban/lojban.pw/data/pages/en/resources/guaspi/pronouns.md

-Kira said the first three sentences, and the effect is as if the words _``|jai !qo -kira''_ were added to the second and third, while the narrator said the last one, and _``qa''_ restores him as speaker.
+Kira said the first three sentences, and the effect is as if the words _|jai !qo -kira_ were added to the second and third, while the narrator said the last one, and _qa_ restores him as speaker.

 Tenses are also handled this way, as is any modal case.
-If you put _``|qe -cnu !X''_ on the opening descriptive sentence (where X is an event identifying when the sentence happens) then it will be propagated to subsequent sentences automatically --- unlike in English where a syntactically complicated and less precise tense has to be used on every sentence.
+If you put _|qe -cnu !X_ on the opening descriptive sentence (where X is an event identifying when the sentence happens) then it will be propagated to subsequent sentences automatically --- unlike in English where a syntactically complicated and less precise tense has to be used on every sentence.
 John Parks-Clifford, then with the Loglan Institute, originally developed this concept of tense defaults [TL43].

-In the third dialog line above, notice the use of ``_jo_ -you'' to make the sentence imperative.
-The decoration ``_|vi-pli_ -please'' shows the speaker's attitude but does not by itself make the sentence imperative.
+In the third dialog line above, notice the use of _jo_ -you to make the sentence imperative.
+The decoration _|vi-pli_ -please shows the speaker's attitude but does not by itself make the sentence imperative.

 ## Compound Predicates

 A key organizational element of _gua\spi_ is the compound word, a sequence of predicates and structure words.
 The first word's tone shows where the compound attaches.
 There may be several following words in the compound, each of which has high even tone `-' or low even tone `='.
-A phrase predicate often begins with prefixes, such as the caselink _``sa''_ or the conversion _``zu''_ , but the most significant use of compounding is to join two or more predicate words.
+A phrase predicate often begins with prefixes, such as the caselink _sa_ or the conversion _zu_ , but the most significant use of compounding is to join two or more predicate words.

 The motivation to make compounds is twofold.
 First, you can use a single argument list to say what amounts to two sentences, which when compounded are much easier for the listener to interpret.
-Second, just as we use Latin prefixes in English to make many words from one, e.g. ``ob-ject'', ``pro-ject'', ``in-ject'', ``ab-ject'', most meanings in _gua\spi_ are achieved by combining a much broader range of predicates.
+Second, just as we use Latin prefixes in English to make many words from one, e.g. ob-ject, pro-ject, in-ject, ab-ject, most meanings in _gua\spi_ are achieved by combining a much broader range of predicates.
 A beginner can learn the primitive words, about 1400, and then stick them together in self-created compounds which he can expect any listener to understand, while to achieve the same range of expression in natural languages the speaker and the listener must master a huge vocabulary in which most of the words are rarely used.

 Though humans like to think of compound predicates as separate words analogous to the primitive words, compounds are actually defined through the transformations described below, so that each primitive word heads a separate phrase.
 For example in a transitive compound the compounded object is to be taken off and put in its proper case as a sub-phrase.
 Thus one can easily and reliably interpret a compound word that one has never heard before, as long as one knows all the primitive words.

 ### Infinitive Argument

 There are three main patterns to the compounds.
-First, if the main word has a case with a default linker of _``vo''_ or _``bi''_ \--- that is, a case for an infinitive --- a word compounded with high even tone `-' is the predicate of that infinitive, and the main word case before the infinitive (before conversion) becomes the infinitive's first case.
+First, if the main word has a case with a default linker of _vo_ or _bi_ \--- that is, a case for an infinitive --- a word compounded with high even tone `-' is the predicate of that infinitive, and the main word case before the infinitive (before conversion) becomes the infinitive's first case.
 (Exceptions are noted in the dictionary.)
 Here are examples:

 >